 Masala Chai (£4.50) & Pistachio Mango Lassi (£5.50)

+Starting with the Masala Chai, it’s foamy on top and got a decent punch of spices.
+However, it was lacking a rich, velvety and creamy touch that I was expecting.
 As for the Mango Lassi, it’s quite a winner.
 It uses Alphonso Mango, i.e. the King of Mangoes, which carries a naturally rich and sweet flavour.
 There are quite a few mango lassi variations to choose from on the drinks menu.
 We went for a simple Mango and Pistachio combo.
 The subtle fragrance and flavours of the pistachio blend flawlessly with the mango and yoghurt.
 It’s surely one satisfactory mango lassi to have!

 Saffron & Pistachio Kulfi Falooda (£8) and Petit Fours (complimentary)

 For desserts, we opted for the Kulfi Falooda, which comes served nicely in an elegant glass topped with a scoop of Saffron Kulfi with Pistachio dust.
 Upon serving, the staff poured the condensed milk into the dessert before we dug in.
 What we liked is that the falooda wasn’t too sweet and got a silky velvety texture to it.
 Nonetheless, it’s nothing like a spectacular dessert or anything that.
 It was a nice finishing touch to the meal but wasn’t as wowing as I would’ve anticipated.

 Last but not least, as we grabbed the bill, we received some complimentary Petit Fours as well to finish off the evening.
 Not the biggest fan of them as they’re rather punchily minty and with a rather sharp cardamon touch.

 Restaurant Review Summary